sachinmw/puppetQuest/Quest_Guide/quests/ntp.md

 - execute: puppet module install puppetlabs-ntp
 {% endtask %}

-Use the puppet module tool to install the Puppet Labs `ntp` module.
+Use the Puppet module tool to install the Puppet Labs `ntp` module.

     puppet module install puppetlabs-ntp

-This command tells the puppet module tool to fetch the module from the Puppet Forge and place it in Puppet's modulepath:
+This command tells the Puppet module tool to fetch the module from the Puppet Forge and place it in Puppet's modulepath:
 `/etc/puppetlabs/code/environments/production/modules`.